-3. You’ll be married again before he is.
-Men cannot be alone for two minutes.
-He will have a girlfriend very soon, and then she will become his wife.
-And according to the latest statistics, he could end up in the 77% of second marriages that end.
-You just take your time and date and have fun and meet new, interesting people.
+That might not be the case.
+Why?
+Because Men cannot be alone for two minutes.
+He might have a girlfriend 3 seconds after you split up.
+She may even become his second wife quicker than you can say prenup.
+Not your concern.
+You just take your time and date if you want and have fun and meet new, interesting people.
 It will happen for you, too.
 (If that’s what you want.)

-4. You don’t drink too much.
-A couple glasses of wine every night is healthy.
-When getting divorced, people tend to drink a lot to numb the pain and ease anxiety.
+When getting divorced, divorced women tend to drink a lot to numb the pain and ease anxiety.
 PLEASE don’t fall into this.
-Divorcing men and women are very susceptible to alcohol addiction.
+Divorcing men and divorcing or divorced women are very susceptible to alcohol addiction.
 Plus, you don’t need a DUI right now.
-Drinking is not okay every night for a long period of time.
+Drinking wine is not okay every night for a long period of time.

 People always say “a true friend is an honest friend.”
 I believe that to be true.
-But I’ve seen the best of friends tell these lies because they desperately want to see their girlfriend heal and be happy.
+But I’ve seen the best of friends tell these lies because they desperately want to see their girlfriend happy.
 I have also said to my very best friends, “Please be honest with me.”
-That’s when the truth really comes out.
-It can be brutally painful, but in the end, it’s better!
-HONESTLY!
+It can be brutally painful, but in the end, I would rather know the truth.

-Just live your own life, focus on your kids and your career, and your health.
+Try to just live your own life, focus on your kids, your career, and your health.
 And as time goes on, and you hear things about your ex, you won’t care so much.
-And your friends won’t have to lie to you anymore, because the vulnerable, insecure, divorced girl will eventually blossom, and when your ex comes up in conversation, you’ll find yourself breezing over that subject and moving on to what’s happening with YOU!
+And your friends won’t have to lie to you anymore because the vulnerable, insecure, divorced girl will eventually blossom, and when your ex comes up in conversation, you’ll find yourself breezing over that subject and moving on to better things to talk about.